Ringlemere Cup: Description

-Discovery, purchase and display
+Discovery, purchase, and display

-The cup was discovered on Ringlemere Farm by metal detector Cliff Bradshaw on 4 November 2001.
+The cup was discovered on Ringlemere Farm by Cliff Bradshaw while using a metal detector on 4 November 2001.
 He reported the find to the local coroner's office, and through the Portable Antiquities Scheme and the Treasure Act 1996 the cup was recorded and declared to be treasure in 2002.
 It was bought by the British Museum for £270,000 (then roughly US$520,000), with the money paid split between Bradshaw and the Smith family who own Ringlemere Farm.
-The money to secure the cup for the nation was raised through donations by the Heritage Lottery Fund, the National Art Collections Fund and The British Museum Friends.
+The money to secure the cup for the nation was raised through donations by the Heritage Lottery Fund, the National Art Collections Fund, and The British Museum Friends.

 After discovery of the cup, the site was excavated between 2002 and 2005 revealing a history starting with activity in the Mesolithic period, a number of Neolithic features and finds, a funerary complex of Early Bronze Age date (approximately 2300 BC), and an Anglo-Saxon cemetery.